ThomasSmith11/autoSail/README.md

 ## Usage
+1. Replace sail winch servo with purchased one, and install 3d printed wind direction sensor mount (found [here](Supplementary_Files/autoSailWiring.png)) on the bow of the boat.

-1. Connect the Arduino board to your boat's hardware using the wiring diagram [here](wiring).
+2. Connect the Arduino board to your boat's hardware using the wiring diagram [here](Supplementary_Files/autoSailWiring.png).

-2. Ensure that the boat is powered on.
+3. Ensure that the boat is powered on.

-2. Launch the Python application by running `python3 Coordinate_Plotter/gpsPlotter.py` and connect the arduino via USB.
+4. Launch the Python application by running `python3 Coordinate_Plotter/gpsPlotter.py` and connect the arduino via USB.

-3. Follow the on-screen instructions to select waypoints and send them to the boat.
+5. Follow the on-screen instructions to select waypoints and send them to the boat.

-5. Launch the boat, navigate to a safe location, then switch from manual control to autonomous control by pushing the left stick all the way to the right.
+6. Launch the boat, navigate to a safe location, then switch from manual control to autonomous control by pushing the left stick all the way to the right.
 You may regain manual control at any time by pushing the stick all the way to the left.

 ## License
 This project is licensed under the MIT [License](LICENSE)